 Construction, insulation and materials for passive designed homes

-We previously took an in depth look at passive design and house site characteristics and site orientation need to be considered when designing a solar passive home.
+We previously took an in depth look at passive design, house site characteristics and site orientation when designing a solar passive home.
 Double brick has always been the construction method of choice for new homes in Perth, WA.
 This is certainly not the best method of construction to reduce the use of heating and cooling energy.

-In Perth we experience long periods of sustained heat in summer, double brick has an approximate ‘thermal lag’ time of 12 hours which means brick structures take a long time to cool down and change temperatures internally.
-This lag time is increased in multi-storey, medium density developments and will lead to the occupants using artificial cooling regularly.
+In Perth we experience long periods of sustained heat in summer.
+Double brick has an approximate ‘thermal lag’ time of 12 hours.
+Because of the thermal lag, brick structures take a long time to cool down and change temperatures internally.
+This lag time is increased in multi-storey, medium density developments leads to the occupants using air conditioning regularly.